technofocus-pte/Capstnprjctsolngddepth/Usecase/fleet-chatapp.md

   ![](./media/image233.png)

 2. App opens in new tab.
-Wait and click on Accetp.
+Wait and click on Accept.

   ![](./media/image234.png)